 Using the cloud, one computer/server can host the PAK cloud IO service for several measurement devices.
 Using the host computer with the Cloud IO Service installed, access the service by entering localhost:17671 in a browser.
 Here, you can add and connect to several measurement devices.
-It also allows to pull the license (CS_IO_USE) for high data throughput, which is typically required in a multiple-DAQ set-up.
+It also allows for pulling the license (CS_IO_USE) for high data throughput, which is typically required in a multiple-DAQ setup.

 The following video explains how to connect to an MKII through the cloud.